bradjacobs/excel-to-csv/README.md

         * "0.29999" vs "0.2999900001"
 * Cells of type DataBar or IconSet will show a value, even if marked as "icon only"

-Also note the following is 'Expected Behavior'
+Also note the following _IS_ 'Expected Behavior'
 * Cells with 'error values' (#NAME?, #VALUE!, etc.) will appear as such in the output CSV file
 </details>